 Why did you start a food blog?

 You can read more about why here, but basically it was because I wanted to think about food in a more positive light.
 I have an eating disorder and a tendency to starve myself.
 By actively making things, photographing and sharing them, I surround myself with food.
 It’s a bit of a double edged sword as I prefer baking so make a lot of sweet, calorie filled things and I still feel a bit guilty if I indulge.
-However, overall I think even being around cakes has helped me as I now realise it’s OK to have one cookie or slice of cake, I run most days and eat healthily the rest of the time, so I’m not going to wake up fat.
+However, overall I think even being around cakes has helped me as I now realise it’s OK to have one cookie or slice of cake as long as I eat well the rest of the time and get my workouts in.

 How do you cope with being around all the baked goodies?!

 I briefly mentioned this above, but I’ll go into more detail here.
 Sometimes I can’t cope.
 Sometimes I have no willpower and I go into the kitchen and eat three cookies.
 Then I feel absolutely horrendous and berate myself for the next week.
 Most of the time I have enough willpower to leave things in their containers and only have one.
 Most of the things I make, I give away.
 I have friends and family who are more than happy to take them off my hands and I love making things for them.

 Why did you name your blog “Annie’s Noms”?

 “Nom” has been an inside joke between my fiancé and I since we met, instead of yum, we normally say nom.
 No, I don’t know why, it’s a bit weird haha!
 When I was trying to think of a name, I wanted something catchy.
 I’m useless with coming up with names and could only think of long winded ones which no-one would remember!
 My fiancé came up with Annie’s Noms and at first I was like “Will people get it?”.
 It seems they do, thankfully it seems we’re not the only people who use the word “nom” 🙂

 What are you doing now you’ve finished Uni?